jspaezp/elfragmentador/README.md

 - Train and evaluate using NCE encoding (get data for it ...)
 - Train on PTMs (ox at the very least)
 - Allow training with missing values (done for RT, not for spectra)
-- Add n-terma and c-term token to the encoding (and evaluate if it is better)
+- Add n-terma and c-term token to the encoding
+  - [ ] Evaluate if it is better
 - Migrate training data preparation script to snakemake
+  - In Progress

 #### Possible